richardjkendall/tf-modules/modules/keycloak-postgres-rds/README.md

-keycloak-postgres
+keycloak-postgres-rds
 ======

-Deploys an instance of JBoss Keycloak backed by a postgres database on an ECS cluster
+Deploys an instance of JBoss Keycloak backed by a postgres database running on RDS

 Depends on
 ------